What Causes Hand and Wrist Pain?

 Women’s cartilage, bones, and joints end up wearing down before men’s do.
 Additionally, women are more likely to have a lack of calcium.
 The hormone factor can also cause this pain when you approach menopause.
 There can also be a hereditary factor.

-Causes of Hand and Wrist Pain
+Causes of hand and wrist pain

 Carpal Tunnel Syndrome

-Small bulges filled with liquid will appear on the joints of your wrists or fingers.
-They are normally located on your tendons and although they aren’t extremely painful, they are uncomfortable and cause weakness.
-The origin of ganglion cysts is not known but it is associated with Arthrosis or small lesions covered by joints or tendons.
+These are small lumps filled with liquid which appear on the joints of your wrists or fingers.
+They are normally located on your tendons and, although they aren’t too painful, they are uncomfortable and cause weakness.
+The origin of ganglion cysts is not known but it is associated with arthritis, or small lesions covered by joints or tendons.

-Instructions and Remedies
+Instructions and remedies